WarHero21/import-brain--as-speech/README.md

     extract( participant ): Extracts the given participant's downloaded .tar.bz2 files.

     preprocess_eeg( participant ): Preprocesses the participant's EEG signal, splits it into imagined and spoken trials, then finally saves them.

-    load_labels( participant ): Loads the trial labels.

-    load_eeg_trials( participant ): Loads the EEG trials.
+    load_data( participant, train_eeg_type, test_eeg_type, train_size, test_size ): Loads the EEG trials and labels, already split into training, validation and test sections.

-utils.py: Implements utility functions that comes in handy.
+utils.py: Implements utility functions that come in handy.

 Its most importatnt functions are:

     train_valid_test_split(trials, labels, train_size, test_size): Splits the dataset into train-validation-test sets.

 ### Running options
-The current running options are to use the implemented functions from a python terminal or python script.
+Download the repository and open the train.ipynb Jupyter Notebook.

+Before first run: Specify which participant's data to download in block 2.
+Be careful, as one participant can take around 10 minutes to download and process, downloading all can take a long time.
+After the first run, set 'download' to False, unless you want to add more participants.

+After setting these parameters, just run every block.
+You're going to see feedback about the training process, the best performing model's going to be saved.
+After the training process ends, the script will load the best model and show its evaluation and metrics.